 The few friends that still stick with me are nothing short of social heroes.
-That's a germane reason I will now jump through hoops to keep them, firmly stuck in my jawbone.
+That's the chief reason I bend over backwards to keep them, firmly stuck in my jawbone.

-The wedding took place near the water, as if there was any other choice.
-What I didn't expect is that there would be a busy fishery next to it.
-I decided to grab a half-bottle of Cuban rum and wait for Alejandra in front of said establishment, the "Commodore Brothers Fishery".
-There are a few experiences as soothing as witnessing sunburnt men cleaning fish throughout.
+The wedding took place near the water - as if there was another choice.
+What I didn't expect is that there would be a fishery next to it.
+I decided to grab a bottle of Cuban rum and wait for Alejandra in front of the establishment, called "Commodore Brothers Fishery".
+Few experiences are as soothing as witnessing sunburned men cleaning fish.
 As they took out the gills and pulled the intestines out, I reflected on the difficulty - and futility - of trying to remove the smell off their hands.
-I thought of these men's wives, eagerly awaiting their man without care for the foul stink.
+I thought of these men's wives, eagerly awaiting their man without care for the stink.
 The strongest detergent wouldn't remove it, but the deepest love would learn to ignore it.
-In fact, the idea of a woman smiling with joy at the fishy smell of her man approaching the house draw a smile on my face for the first time in months.
+In fact, the idea of a woman smiling with joy at the fishy smell of her man approaching the house draw a smile on my face, the first time in months.

-Alejandra came out of the wedding salon for a smoke and sat behind me on the backless double bench.
+Alejandra came out of the wedding salon for a smoke and sat behind me on the backless bench.
 She hug me from behind in a consoling manner.
-I must have been wearing the morose smile.
+I must have been wearing the cornflower-blue when she saw me.